youngb10/advanced_computer_systems/project2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The objective of this project is to implement a C/C++ module that uses multiple threads to compress an input data stream.
-The input file is split into 16kB chunks, and each 16kB chunk is dispatched to another thread to be compressed.
-The compressed blocks are then read back in order and written to an output file.
+The input file is split into several files, and each file is dispatched to another thread to be broken down further and compressed.
+The compressed files are then recombined into a compressed file in the same order as the input.

 <p align="right">(<a href="#top">back to top</a>)</p>